Pet Fed India: Delhi Pet Fed 2015

 The second edition of Pet Fed was held in Delhi on 15 December 2015 at Garden of Five Senses.
 Like the first edition, Pet Fed 2015 remained a non-ticketed event and saw a record-breaking 9,500 visitors with more than 1,000 dogs.
-The fest had a dedicated off-leash zone for pets, free health check-ups, dog grooming, a fashion show, and more.
 This edition also saw participation from brands like Grofers, T.G.I.
 Friday's along with all the major pet care brands and even a book launch by the title Fluffy & Me.

 Pet Fed 2016

 Delhi Pet Fed 2016

 The third of Pet Fed India was held in Delhi from 17 to 18 December 2016 at NSIC Grounds.
 Pet Fed now qualified as a ticketed event and witnessed a huge surge in the turnout - with over 20,000 visitors and more than 2,500 pets flocked in to experience the making of what would soon be India's Biggest Pet Festival.
 The fest had more than 100 stalls of pet care brands like Royal Canin, Drools, Choostix, Dogspot.in, PetSetGo and many more which showcased their products and services; and several NGOs working for animal welfare.

 Many non-pet care brands also showcased their products, like Tata Motors, Mahou-San Miguel Group, Panasonic and more.
 A dedicated off-leash zone & play area for pets was set up along with dog grooming, a fashion show, training workshops, and more.
 For the first time, an award ceremony was also conducted to recognize the work of companies and professionals in the pet care industry.

 A Guinness World Record for most dogs wearing bandanas was also conducted at this edition of Pet Fed.

-Dino Morea, an actor, model, and successful entrepreneur, officially joined hands with Pet Fed as he was on board as an investor.

 Pet Fed 2017

 Delhi Pet Fed 2017

 The fourth edition of Pet Fed was held on 2–3 December at NSIC Grounds and witnessed a footfall of over 20,000 visitors and 3,000 pets.
-The aim was to make these two days memorable for pets and their parents and strengthening the bond that they shared.

 There were a plethora of stage activities & shows like Temptation alley, Pet's Got Talent, Fashion Show, Security Dog Show by trained professionals that turned out to be a major hit among the visitors.

 More than 120 brands, which are essential to the livelihood of pets and their humans, exhibited their products at the fest.
 Dogsee Chew, Orijen & Acana were some of the major brands that exhibited their products.

-There was a dedicated food court for humans where brands like Social, WOW Momos, Chaayos & Imperfecto also participated.